Uta Frith

-Education
+Early life and education

 Uta Aurnhammer was born in Rockenhausen, a small town in the hills between Luxembourg and Mannheim in Germany.
 She attended Saarland University in Saarbrücken with her initial plan for her education being in art history, but changed to experimental psychology after learning of its empirical nature.
-She was inspired by the work of psychologist, Hans Eysenck (who debunked psychoanalysis) and decided to train in clinical psychology at the Institute of Psychiatry in London.
+She was inspired by the work of psychologist Hans Eysenck and decided to train in clinical psychology at the Institute of Psychiatry in London.
 While at the institute, she was taught by Jack Rachman, one of the pioneers of behaviour therapy.
 She went on to complete her Doctor of Philosophy, on pattern detection in autistic children, in 1968.

 Frith was mentored, during her early career, by Neil O'Connor and Beate Hermelin and has described them as pioneers in the field of autism.